 Silk requires gentle washing; hence you have to wash it by hand.

 When it comes to silk, less is always more.
-Switch up your regular detergent with mild liquid soap.
+Switch up your regular detergent with mild gentle liquid soap.
 To err on the side of caution, use only a tiny dribble.

 Be extremely gentle, and manipulate the fabric with light and slow motions with your hands.
 You can take as much time as you want to massage away those tough stains.

-Using excessive soap and inadequate rinsing can cause your silk to lose its beautiful silk hand feel, so rinse it thrice to be on the safer side.
+Using excessive soap and inadequate rinsing can cause your silk to lose its beautiful silk hand feel, so rinse it thrice maximun to be on the safer side.

 Silk is more robust than it looks, but it can get burnt quickly, so heat up your iron to medium and iron the scarf on the reverse.
+If you have the steam iron, that will work best.

 If properly maintained, a silk scarf can last a long time and can easily be passed on as a family heirloom from generation to generation.
 So, start-up a tradition today by taking good care of yours!